alewarne/Layerwise-Relevance-Propagation-for-LSTMs/README.md

 * Third quarter: Cell Gate
 * Fourth quarter: Output Gate

 Thus, if you have a keras model you don't have to adjust the ordering.
-Else, you should check which ordering your model has and can either use [this](model/model_transformer.py) script to permute them or change lines 45-48 in the [class](lstm_network.py) to adjust the underlying implementation.
+Else, you should check which ordering your model has and can either use [this](model/model_transformer.py) script to permute them or change [these lines](https://github.com/alewarne/LRP_for_LSTMs/blob/72c19eb6e0462e970211b1f4414366f89175344e/lstm_network.py#L45-L48) to adjust the underlying implementation.

 A Bi-directional LSTM network has another set of parameters (W_x_backward, W_h_backward, b_backward) which have the same dimensions as above but process the input from the last to the first token.
 To this end, the weights parameter must be a list of in the order (W_x, W_h, b, W_x_backward, W_h_backward, b_backward, W_dense, b_dense) where W_dense and b_dense are the weights and bias of the final fully connected layer.
 You can then create your LRP model with